dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 86. Partition List.md

 86. Partition List

-Given a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
+Given a linked list and a value `x`, partition it such that all nodes less than `x` come before nodes greater than or equal to `x`.

 You should preserve the original relative order of the nodes in each of the two partitions.